-Forty-one years ago this today I got a phone call at my office at the legendary Crawdaddy, where I served as #2 editor for nearly the entire decade, that would change my life, for several years, anyway.
-It was from a fast-talking dude named Mike Appel, inviting me to catch his top (and only) act in a press event/concert upstate the following day, December 7, 1972, in...Sing Sing Prison.
+Forty-two years ago this Sunday I got a phone call at my office at the legendary Crawdaddy, where I served as #2 editor for nearly the entire decade, that would change my life, for several years, anyway.
+It was from a fast-talking dude named Mike Appel, inviting me to catch his top (and only) act in a press event/concert upstate, in Don Draper's home town, the following day, December 7, 1972, in infamous...Sing Sing Prison.
 The act was a total unknown whose debut album had not yet been released, by the name of Bruce Springsteen.
-Forty years later, the kid's latest album was just named by our then-competitor, Rolling Stone, as album of the year.
+Forty years later, the kid's latest album was just named by our then-competitor, Rolling Stone, as one of its top two albums of the year.

-Here's a brief summary and (below) a little video about the day I met Bruce in December 1972--in Sing Sing--which also includes excerpts from his very early live performances, including the acoustic "Growin' Up" that helped get him his Columbia contract via John Hammond.
+Here's a brief summary and (below) a little video about the day I met Bruce in December 1972--in Sing Sing, on my birthday--which also includes excerpts from his very early live performances, including the acoustic "Growin' Up" that helped get him his Columbia contract via John Hammond.